bh90210/dron8s/README.md

 # [in-cluster](https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration) use

 In-cluster use is intented to only work along [Kubernetes Runner](https://docs.drone.io/runner/kubernetes/overview/) with in-cluster deployment scope.
-That is your pipelines can only create/patch resources within the cluster Kubernetes Runner is running.
+That is your pipelines can only `apply` resources within the cluster Kubernetes Runner is running.

 ## Prerequisites
 You need to manually create a `clusterrolebinding` to allow cluster resource manipulation from Drone server.